Lee Breuer: Personal life

 Breuer was born in Philadelphia.
 He studied English at the University of California, Los Angeles.
 Breuer married Maleczech in 1978.
 They had two children (Clove Galilee and Lute Breuer) and remained legally married until her death in 2013, but spent much of the latter period separated.
 He also had three children (Alexander Tiappa Klimovitsky, Mojo Lorwin, and Wah Mohn) by other relationships.
 Ms. Mitchell and Mr. Breuer met in 1999 at Sundance Theater Lab and became partners; they married in 2015.
 In addition to Mitchell, he was survived by his daughter, Clove Galilee; his sons, Lute Ramblin Breuer, Alexander Tiappa Klimovitsky, Mojo Lorwin and Wah Mohn; daughters-in-law Jenny Rogers and Martha Elliot and three grandchildren.
 Breuer's children all grew up to be artists.
 Like their mothers — Maleczech, Klimovitskaya, Lorwin and Leslie Mohn (died 2007) — all had collaborated with him.

+Death

 Breuer died at his home in Brooklyn Heights on January 3, 2021, at age 83.
 He had advanced kidney disease and metastatic lung cancer.